-Goal: The State owned Willowbrook Property on Staten Island will improve it architectural and communication access to people with disabilities.
+Goal: The State owned Willowbrook Property on Staten Island will improve it architectural and communication access to people with disabilities by completing "The Willowbrook Mile".

 Issue: Many recreational facilities/programs on Staten Island do not post policies and procedures for individuals with disabilities.